Himalayan drainage system

 These rivers pass through the giant gorges.

-These rivers also form V-shaped valleys, rapids, and waterfalls in their mountainous course.
+In their mountainous course, these rivers also form V-shaped valleys, rapids, and waterfalls.

 Depositional features like flat valleys, ox-bow lakes, flood plains, braided channels, and deltas near the river mouth are formed by these rivers.

 In the Himalayan reaches, the course of these rivers is highly tortuous.

 These rivers display a strong meandering tendency over the plains.

 River Kosi, also known as the ‘Sorrow of Bihar,’ is infamous for changing its course regularly.

 The Kosi brings a huge quantity of sediments from its upper reaches and deposits it in the plains.